 "I was bored one day with access to Photoshop (a dangerous thing) and I decided to see what she looked like with modern hair and makeup.
 It gave so much more life to her, and I was able to relate to her better as a human instead of just as a historical figure.
 After that, I decided to start the Instagram to share that work."

-"I've been doing this specific work for about a year," Saladin said.
+Her account has already amassed more than 300,000 followers.
 "It's been an interesting journey because the Instagram was fairly small, still growing at a steady pace, and then a few weeks ago it kind of skyrocketed.
 It's nice to know that people are really interested in my work and now they are finding it and being able to access it."

-How "Royalty Now" Is Evolving
+How The Account Is Evolving

 When diving into a new project, Saladin enlists help from her followers for some inspiration.